DETAILED ACTION

 As to claim 29, Carlo discloses the surgical system according to claim 21, wherein the second actuator is disposed at an end of the second portion opposite the first portion (knob 114 of the second actuator is disposed at a superior end of the second portion opposite the inferior first portion, FIG. 1).

-As to claim 32, Carlo discloses the surgical system according to claim 29, wherein the first portion comprises a recess (concavity under 108, FIG. 1) comprising a second coupling mechanism (arcuate inferior surface 136 of 108), the recess configured to receive and releasably couple with a portion (184) of the protrusion (112) of the second actuator (par.
+As to claim 32, Carlo discloses the surgical system according to claim 29, wherein the first portion comprises a recess (concavity under 108, FIG. 1) comprising a second coupling mechanism (arcuate inferior surface 136 of 108), the recess configured to receive and releasably couple with a portion (184) of a protrusion (112) of the second actuator (par.
 [0059]), FIG. 1.

-As to claim 33, Carlo discloses the surgical system according to claim 32, wherein the recess of the first portion and the bore (bore through 104 that receives 112) of the second portion (at 104) share a common axis of the protrusion (112) when both are releasably coupled with the protrusion of the second actuator, FIG. 1.
+As to claim 33, Carlo discloses the surgical system according to claim 32, wherein the recess of the first portion and a bore (bore through 104 that receives 112) of the second portion (at 104) share a common axis of the protrusion (112) when both are releasably coupled with the protrusion of the second actuator, FIG. 1.

-As to claim 34, Carlo discloses the surgical system according to claim 33, wherein manipulation of the second actuator translates the first portion relative to the second portion about the shared common axis (pulling the second actuator upward translates the second actuator as part of the second portion upward relative to the first portion and thus the second portion comprising the second actuator translates relative to the first portion, par.
+As to claim 34, Carlo discloses the surgical system according to claim 33, wherein manipulation of the second actuator translates the first portion relative to the second portion along the shared common axis (pulling the second actuator upward translates the second actuator as part of the second portion upward relative to the first portion and thus the second portion comprising the second actuator translates relative to the first portion, par.
 [0059]).

 Carlo is silent as to a plurality of the stabilization wires.